Hams-Ollo/Project-Oracle/README.md

 ## Overview

-Project Oracle is an AI-powered onboarding assistant that helps new team members understand organizational processes and required skills.
-Built with async Python and OpenAI's GPT-4, it provides an interactive chat interface for personalized onboarding guidance.
+Project Oracle is an AI-powered educational onboarding assistant that helps new user's or team members understand organizational processes and required skills.
+Built with async Python and OpenAI's GPT-4o, it provides an interactive chat interface for personalized onboarding guidance.

 ## 🌟 Current Features